Program Leadership

 Molecular Medicine

-Neil Shah has served as Director of the Molecular Medicine Residency Pathway since 2015.
+Neil Shah is the Edward S. Ageno Distinguished Professor in Hematology/Oncology and has served as Director of the Molecular Medicine Residency Pathway since 2015.
 He completed his MD and PhD training at UCLA, where he remained for clinical training in Internal Medicine and Hematology/Oncology.
-He was recruited to UCSF as an Assistant Professor in 2006 and has led a laboratory research program focused on targeted therapeutics for hematologic malignancies.
-In addition to working to support lab-based physician-scientists, he is interested in ways to make this career path a reality for individuals from diverse backgrounds.
+He was recruited to UCSF in 2006 and has led a laboratory research program focused on targeted therapeutics for hematologic malignancies.
+In addition to working to support lab-based physician-scientists, he is working to make this career path a reality for individuals from diverse backgrounds.

 Aparna B. Sundaram, MD is an Assistant Professor in Residence at UCSF, where she attends in the intensive care units at Moffitt-Long Hospital.
 Dr. Sundaram received her undergraduate and medical degrees from Northwestern University.
 She completed her residency in Internal Medicine at Northwestern, and came to UCSF for Pulmonary/Critical Care Medicine fellowship.
 After completing additional research training with Dr. Dean Sheppard, she joined the faculty of the division in 2014.
 Dr. Sundaram has also taken an active role in mentorship of trainees and has served as a facilitator for the inquiry curriculum in the UCSF School of Medicine.